 Today, a new effort is underway to tap a powerful yet under-leveraged technology that will provide government officials and utilities with the first-ever near real time, automated warning when emergency power is threatened at a hospital or other critical healthcare facility grappling with an extended power outage.

-The early warning of a threat to emergency power provided by the Power P.I.O.N.E.E.R.
-Dashboard can be a gamechanger, enabling emergency managers to accelerate deployment of government generators and generator fuel.
+The early warning of a threat to emergency power provided by the dashboard can be a gamechanger, enabling emergency managers to accelerate deployment of government generators and generator fuel.
 Government transport for private generator service teams unable to navigate road closures in getting to client sites could be marshalled faster.
 Armed with near real time warning of a threat to emergency power at a critical facility, utilities could shift restoration priorities to restore utility power before emergency power is lost.
 Success by government agencies or utilities in their respective efforts to aid a stricken facility would protect patients, including some of the most vulnerable, whose ability to endure hasty evacuations is often precarious.

 Despite the growing use of this advanced technology, no hospital, water system or waste water treatment plant in the U.S. has shared this valuable data stream with government officials or utilities.
 The primary reason: they’ve never been asked.
 That’s changing thanks the Department of Homeland Security funding provided to Powered for Patients, the 501c3 non-profit created after Hurricane Sandy to better safeguard emergency power and accelerate utility power restoration for critical healthcare facilities impacted by disaster.